bethsung1011/capstone_1/README.md

 ## Moving forward ….

-I would like to investigate job description and job titles and correlation to salary estimate.
-Although I could find key words and rank about how many times the keywords are mentioned but I could not spot the information column that mentions the word.
-With Natural Language Process, there will be wider spectrum to explore about this data and to find more meaningful relationship.
+I would like to investigate job description, job titles and correlation between job title & job description and salary estimate.
+Although I found key words (SQL, Communication, coding, database, ect) and how many times the keywords were mentioned but I could not spot the exact column the keyword was mentioned.
+With Natural Language Process, there will be wider spectrum to explore  this data and to find more meaningful relationship.

+Thank you.